bnafack/NBA_GAMES/README.md

  in this case we used imputation method because each games is important, we got the data in the folder [new_data](https://github.com/B23579/NBA_GAMES/tree/main/new_data)
 ***
-# Website refence to understand how NBA works
+# Website refences to understand how NBA works

 [1] How many games in an NBA season?  https://docs.google.com/document/d/1p8aflcoVM8KqBZnG_zpFXn0Ruds1RVIA-l32SuOVuBE/edit